 If this fails, then try the following fixes.

 Reset Your APNs

-Access Point Names (APNs) are the means by which your mobile network provider connects your phone to mobile internet.
+Access Point Names (APNs) are the means by which your mobile network provider connects your phone to the mobile Internet.
 It sets your phone up with all the crucial settings like IP addresses and gateways to (hopefully) get you connected.
 However, this process can sometimes go wrong and require a reset.
-Here’s how to do it.
+The following shows how to do it.

 1. Go to “Settings -> Mobile Data/Wireless Controls/Wireless & Networks.”

 2. Tap “Mobile Networks -> Access point names.”

 3. You should see a list of APNs (potentially with only one network on them).
 Tap the menu icon at the top-right, then “Reset to default.”